zhyuri/afanty/README.md

 to avoid writing such 'idiot' code.
 Even maybe one day the AI can do such repeated work, because the 'business logic' is another kind of pattern for feature description.

-Nowadays people are talking about microservice architecture and infrastructure support it.
-With a RPC framework you can combine many sub-systems together to accomplish a greater feature.
-But there are still some code to write time after time, just for different feature.
+Nowadays people are talking about microservice architecture and the infrastructure support it.
+With a RPC framework you can combine sub-systems together to accomplish a greater feature.
+But there are still some code to write time after time, just for different features.
 And you will find out most of your code is duplicate.